uswds/uswds-site/_components/utilities/layout-grid.md

 </div>

 <h3>Mix and match</h3>
-<p class="font-sans-6 measure-3">Don’t want your columns to simply stack in some breakpoints?
+<p>Don’t want your columns to simply stack in some breakpoints?
 Use a combination of different classes for each breakpoints as needed.
 See the example below for a better idea of how it all works.</p>
 <div class="docs-grid-example">
 {% capture grid-mix %}
 <!-- Stack the columns on mobile by making one full-width and the other half-width -->